Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 British author Clive Barker’s most successful creation is undoubtedly Pinhead of the Hellraiser franchise fame.
 As lacking as recent sequels are, the twisted Cenobite continues to enjoy legendary status fame in the world of pop culture.
 Many fans would even consider him the equal of Freddie Krueger or Chucky.

 This makes it easy to forget that Pinhead is hardly Barker’s only contribution to scary films.
 Among all his projects, 2008’s The Midnight Meat Train stands out for its stylized violence, unforgiving plot, and genuinely creepy ambiance.
-The primary antagonist, who’s never given a proper name in the show, is also a true embodiment of amorality.
+The primary antagonist, who’s never given a proper name in the entire show, is also a true embodiment of amorality.
 He brutally slaughters but neither does so for kicks nor vengeance nor out of compulsion.

 In an updated world, how would this “butcher” be?
 (Or should I say, the successor of the butcher).
 Also, with current real-life surveillance technologies, would the dark beings behind the meat train still be able to enjoy dinner take-outs?
 I think these questions are but some of the possible juicy premises for a Midnight Meat Train remake.